kostja/kostja.github.io/_posts/2017-01-24-tarantool-design-principles.markdown

 Well, saying "never" is probably too emphatic, but if you monitor your hardware, this never happens in real life.
 Generally speaking, when designing a system, you'd better base your design on the most probable scenarios.
 If you’re trying to even out performance costs of all outcomes, whether it’s a commit or rollback, the system you build is very unlikely to be efficient, because your benchmark will be your worst-case scenario.

-Now that we've discussed the basic design principles of Tarantool, let's turn to the engineering matters.
+> This concludes the first part of the transcript.
+In the second part, I
+> will turn to the engineering matters, and design concurrency primitives
+> we created for Tarantool.
+Stay tuned!

 {% if page.comments %}